 Note: If you are a Turkish Citizen, you can skip the Visa step to read the Location section.

-If you’re an ex-pat, you’ll need to obtain a visitor’s visa or an equivalent type of visa that allows you to support or participate in the below-mentioned procedures.
-You can obtain it by applying to the Turkish Consulate or Embassy in your country.
+Visa: If you’re an ex-pat, you’ll need to obtain a visitor’s visa or an equivalent type of visa that allows you to support or participate in the below-mentioned procedures.
+You can obtain it by applying to the Turkish Consulate or the Embassy in your own country.

-Now you’ll also need to obtain a Tax Identity Number from Trage Registrar Office where you will be required to submit the necessary documents.
+Taxes: Now, you’ll also need to obtain a Tax Identity Number from Trage Registrar Office, where you will be required to submit the necessary documents.
 After getting the TIN, your business will gain the legal capability of performing transactions and paying taxes.

-After acquiring the documents mentioned above and properly registering them, your accountant or lawyer will procure for you the crucial company documents.
+Final Steps: After acquiring the documents mentioned above and properly registering them, your accountant or lawyer will procure the crucial company documents for you.
 Once all the order with Registrar Office is performed in the correct validation with the Turkish laws and VAT application is obtained with other essential documents, you can begin running your business.

 Just like you won’t blindly trust an opportunity if you’re someone who invests wisely, you should also consider performing an in-depth analysis of the type of company you want to build for the services or products you will provide.

-- Hire the services of a translator without fail if you aren’t fluent in the Turkish language.
+- Hire the services of an expert translator without hesitation if you aren’t fluent in the Turkish language,

-- Hire the appropriate staff right away to handle different roles such as accounting, marketing, etc.
+- Hire the appropriate staff to handle different roles such as accounting, marketing, legal issues, etc.

-- A Limited Liability Company can be established within a week with a minimum of one shareholder and one director, allowing for complete foreign ownership of the company.
+- A Limited Liability Company can be established within a week with a minimum of one shareholder and one director, allowing for complete foreign ownership.

 - Companies operating on certain free zones in Turkey are exempted from paying VAT, corporate tax, and customs duty.